CDCgov/dibbs-ecr-viewer/containers/fhir-converter/README.md

 For local development, you may prefer to run the service directly from Python.
 To do so, follow the steps below.

 1. Ensure that both Git and Python 3.13 are installed.
-2. Clone the PHDI repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
+2. Clone the dibbs-ecr-viewer repository with `git clone https://github.com/CDCgov/dibbs-ecr-viewer`.
 3. Navigate to `/dibbs-ecr-viewer/containers/fhir-converter/`.
 4. Make a fresh virtual environment with `python -m venv .venv`.
 5. Activate the virtual environment with `source .venv/bin/activate` (MacOS and Linux), `venv\Scripts\activate` (Windows Command Prompt), or `.venv\Scripts\Activate.ps1` (Windows PowerShell).